-- Consider a High Deductible Plan F is a version of the regular Medigap Plan F. You pay all costs until spending reaches the annual, then the plan pays all Medicare-approved costs. or Plan G. The monthly premium on these plans is often $100 or more than the standard plan.
+- Consider a high deductible Plan F or Plan G. The monthly premium on these plans is often $100 or more than the standard plan.
 If you put this amount into savings every month it only takes about two years to put away the amount of the high deductible.

 - If you can’t decide between a Medicare Supplement and Medicare Advantage, go with Medicare Advantage for the first year.
 Give it a try.
 Use your trial right to switch back if you don’t like it.
 Your Medigap protections will be restored.

 Are Medicare Supplement plans worth it?
 The only way to know for sure is to get quotes in your area.
 This will help you find the most affordable coverage.